 I usually make them at night after they have gone to bed so they don't eat them before I can pack them for lunch and then I make sure to save some for a quick breakfast the next morning.

-The original idea was for them to have the whole wheat oatmeal blueberry muffins for breakfast one day and lunch the next day, but that never seems to work out because that would require planning ahead and kid’s not sneaking these before lunch the next day.
+The original idea was for them to have the clean eating blueberry oatmeal muffins for breakfast one day and lunch the next day, but that never seems to work out because that would require planning ahead and kid’s not sneaking these before lunch the next day.
 Oh well; they don’t seem to care that they get them two meals in a row.

 Please let me know if you try these muffins and what you think of them.Print